hagai7/Color-Detect/README.txt

 Features:
 Register / Sign In

-Face detection using Clarifai API
+Color detection using Clarifai API

-User ranking based on number of submissions
+User submission count based on number of submissions